Quick answer

 - For non-returnable items (tights, footed hosiery, opened shoes), buy a backup pair in the next size up at the same time.
 The cost of a second pair is lower than a second rush order with expedited shipping if the first pair doesn't fit.

 - If local pickup isn't available, check Amazon same-day delivery.
 In most metro areas, Capezio and Body Wrappers tights are available for same-day or next-day.
 Confirm the exact style and shade match the requirement before ordering, because Amazon listings for tights sometimes show multiple shades under one listing.
+And if the rush order is shoes, do not order her street size, because dance shoes run on their own charts and a street-size order is the one mistake that burns your only delivery window.
+Our shoe fit finder converts her street size to the brand-correct starting size for Capezio, Bloch, and So Danca in under a minute, and on a deadline the backup-pair rule above applies double: order the half size up in the same cart.

 - After ordering, put the receipt and exchange policy details in the same place as the costume.
 If the item arrives wrong or doesn't fit, you have 24-48 hours to act, not the morning of the performance.